easydiffusion/sdkit/README.md

 We don't support AMD yet (it'll run in CPU-mode), but we're looking for code contributions for AMD support!

 ## Why not just use diffusers?
-You can. `sdkit` is just a different attempt at a productive toolkit, so use `sdkit` if you find its features useful.
+You can certainly use diffusers. `sdkit` is just a different attempt at a productive toolkit, so use `sdkit` if you find its features useful.

 `sdkit`:
 1. is a fresh attempt at a simple, lightweight toolkit for Stable Diffusion projects.